 Yet, how do these tested practices translate specifically to project management?
 Hopefully, Covey won't mind us taking his amazing life wisdom and applying it specifically to the project management niche.
-So, here are the 7 Habits of Highly Effective Project Managers.

-1) The “accidental” project manager is someone who has come up through the ranks and may have been picked to lead a project due to their vast technical experience, but not their people management expertise.
+- Accidental project manager: The “accidental” project manager is someone who has come up through the ranks and may have been picked to lead a project due to their vast technical experience, but not their people management expertise.
 For example, a strong network technician may be asked to head up the network upgrade because he understands the system better than anyone else.
 These people may fall into the role with a lot of specific project knowledge, but they may struggle with branching into the team-building, management category of the work.

-2) The “good” project manager is someone who handles both the knowledge and management portions of the business well, but they tend to be more reactive than proactive in their approach.
+- Good project manager: The “good” project manager is someone who handles both the knowledge and management portions of the business well, but they tend to be more reactive than proactive in their approach.
 They do what is expected, but no more.
 They follow the rules, but don't create new innovative venues to do things better.

 Sign up for our free video course, and learn how to lead projects and teams with ease so you can take your career to the next level!